-r HSC with an ATAR The right to apply for entry to a university or college by the successful studying of subjects which meet the entrance requirements of the university or college.
+HSC with an ATAR The right to apply for entry to a university or college by the successful studying of subjects which meet the entrance requirements of the university or college.
 Board Developed Course A subject which has its syllabus (content) provided by NESA.
 The course is the same in all schools and its assessment includes an external examination at the end of Year 12.
 They count towards the ATAR (previously called the TER/UAI).
 An example is Economics.
-Board Endorsed Course (BEC) A subject which has its syllabus (content) designed by the school especially for the needs and interests of its students.
+Content Endorsed Course (CEC) A subject which has its syllabus (content) designed by the school especially for the needs and interests of its students.
 It is endorsed by NESA as a suitable subject.
 It is assessed from within the school and there is no external examination.
 When studied in Year 12, it appears on the student's HSC, but does it NOT count towards the ATAR.
 An example is Ceramics.
 Vocational Education and Training (VET) VET courses allow students to gain both a HSC or RoSA qualification as well as a qualification recognised nationally as part of the Australian Qualification Framework (AQF).
 Students have the opportunity to achieve a Certificate II, Certificate III or Statement of Attainment towards a Certificate III.
 Australian Tertiary Admission Rank (ATAR) A numerical rank order of all eligible HSC candidates.
 The maximum possible ATAR is 99.95 and is calculated from a student's 10 best units in the HSC.
 To be eligible for an ATAR, special rules apply.
 1 Unit 1 unit courses consists of 60 hours in the Preliminary course and 60 hours in the HSC course.
 The maximum mark is 50.
 Many BEC courses are 1 unit courses.
 2 Unit 2 unit courses consists of 120 hours in the Preliminary course and 120 hours in the HSC course.
 The maximum mark is 100.
-Extension 1 A course that involves an additional 60 hours in the Preliminary course and 60 hours in the HSC course.
-Extension 2 A course that involves an additional 120 hours in the Preliminary course and 120 hours in the HSC course.
+Extension 1 A course that involves an additional 60 hours in the Preliminary course and 60 hours in the HSC course, in addition to a 2 unit course.
+Extension 2 A course that involves an additional 60 hours in the HSC course, in addition to the Extension 1 course.
 Preliminary course When a course is studied over two years, the first year of that course is known as the Preliminary course (generally studied in Year 11).
 HSC course When a course is studied over two years, the second year of that course is known as the HSC course (generally studied in Year 12).
 It is this section of the course which is generally examinable and assessable for the HSC.
 1 unit courses can be studied as either Preliminary or HSC Courses depending on whether they are to be examined at the end of the year of study.
+Life Ready A mandatory 25-hour course designed to prepare and support senior students as they encounter situations related to health and safety - as they become more independent and gain more responsibilities.